yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 helpful when debugging a build or preparing software to be used with the OpenEmbedded build system.

-Following is an example that uses ``devpyshell`` on a target named ``matchbox-desktop``::
+Following is an example that uses ``pydevshell`` on a target named ``matchbox-desktop``::

-   $ bitbake matchbox-desktop -c devpyshell
+   $ bitbake matchbox-desktop -c pydevshell

 This command spawns a terminal and places you in an interactive Python interpreter within the OpenEmbedded build environment.
 The :term:`OE_TERMINAL` variable controls what type of shell is opened.

-When you are finished using ``devpyshell``, you can exit the shell either by using Ctrl+d or closing the terminal window.
+When you are finished using ``pydevshell``, you can exit the shell either by using Ctrl+d or closing the terminal window.

 Building